tingerrr/typst-test/docs/book/src/README.md

 - [Features](./quickstart/features.md) introduces various concepts to help you use `typst-test` effectively.
 - [Configuration](.quickstart/config.md) explains commonly used configuration keys.

-After the quick start a few guides delve deeper into some advanced topics.
+After the quick start, a few guides delve deeper into some advanced topics.
 - [Automation](./guides/automation.md) explains the ins and outs of hooks and how they can be used for testing typst preprocessors or formatters.
 - [Using Test Sets](./guides/test-sets.md) delves into the test set language and how it can be used to isolate tests and speed up your TDD workflow.
 - [Setting Up CI](./guides/ci.md) shows how to set up `typst-test` to continously test all changes to your package.